sdshorin/generia/services/world-service/README.md

 2. **Get Worlds**: Retrieve a paginated list of worlds a user has access to, with filtering by status
 3. **Update World Status**: Change a world's status (active/archived) - currently implemented as an internal method

-All world retrieval operations attempt to populate world statistics (user and post counts) through `GetWorldStats`, though this functionality is currently a placeholder.

 Reference: [internal/service/world_service.go:GetWorld](internal/service/world_service.go), [internal/service/world_service.go:GetWorlds](internal/service/world_service.go)